jacobcassidy/anki-global-features/readme.md

 - [AnkiMobile](https://itunes.apple.com/us/app/ankimobile-flashcards/id373493387) (iOS & iPadOS - Paid)
 - [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki) (Android - Free)

-> Note: Anki Advance Typed Cards requires the use of the free AnkiPC app to set up the advance features.
+> Note: Anki Advance Typed Cards requires use of the free AnkiPC app to set up the advance features.
 After the initial setup, you may use any of the Anki apps with the features synced across all of them.

 ## Features